kann-tsukasa/High-Resolution/README.md

 ### Baseline Models

-If you want to run the CNN baselines, you should run the file in ./data/ to construct the data for CNNs.
+If you want to run the CNN baselines, you should run the python file in ./data/ to construct the data for CNNs.

 ```bash
 python generate_cnn_dataset.py